-These delays of almost 3 decades, actually had a beneficial effect on the project.
-For one, technology had greatly improved during the time original plans had been drawn.
-By the time construction on the first tower began in August, 1962, both the route and the number of towers required were changed.
+These delays of almost three decades, actually had a beneficial effect on the project.
+Technology had greatly improved since the time the original plans had been drawn.
+When construction on the first tower finally began in August, 1962, both the route and the number of towers required were changed.

 It also meant that in spite of increased construction costs, the 1961 costs were $3 million less than estimate from the 1940s.

 Because of the wilderness designation of Long Valley at the top surrounding Mountain Station, no road construction was allowed.
 The only overland route, weather permitting, would be from Idyllwild, a small mountain community on the far side of Mt.
 San Jacinto.

 Access to the initial construction site at Valley Station was no problem.
 A 4-mile road was built from Route 111 to the location (the same road we drove up earlier).
 But the movement of men and materials to the other 4 towers sites and Mountain Station itself presented a real challenge, especially since workers were given only 660 days to complete the project.

 Another technological advance, the helicopter, saved the day.
 The tramway became one of the largest construction projects ever undertaken involving transportation of materials by helicopter.
 Helipads were built near each of the tower sites and made more than 23,000 flights, hauling more than 5,500 tons with average loads of 700 pounds.
 It was often necessary to disassemble heavy equipment which would be flown to the workplace location and reassembled.